 Dead Batteries

-Jammed Bolt Work
+Misaligned or Jammed Bolt Work

 The bolt work of a safe can get jammed even for a quality safe.
-Sometimes a jarring, or dropping or a hard knock on a safe can jam the bolts.
+Sometimes, a jarring or dropping or a hard knock on a safe can jam the bolts.
 Most customers forget that safes are precision equipment, not just expensive metal boxes.
-One way to tell if the bolts are jammed is if you hear the motor whirring or trying to retract the bolts but the safe won't open.
+One way to tell if the bolts are jammed is if you hear the motor whirring or trying to retract the bolts, but the safe won't open.
 Keep trying to open the safe and listen carefully to the sounds from the front of the safe.

 An unconventional but simple solution worth trying is what we call the "mule kick" option.
-Face away from the safe, and kick the door of the safe hard.
+Face away from the safe and kick the door of the safe hard.
 Do this a few times.
 This will often loosen and stuck bolt work.
 Make sure that you do not kick the electronic keypad or the safe handle.

 Tug the handle of the safe in the opposite direction from how you turn it to open it.
 Enter the combo code if you have an electronic safe, otherwise, try turning the key.
 This will release some of the pressure on the bolt work and can help the handle come loose.

-Safe Lockout Mode or Time Delay
+Safe Lockout Mode or Time Delays

 Deactivated Code